 GLP-1s are a class of medications that include several different brand names, and insurance coverage for each can vary by health plan.

-Following your video appointment with a board-certified Calibrate doctor (where you’ll discuss your lab results and health history), your Medical Team will prescribe a GLP-1 that’s medically appropriate for you.
+Following your video visit with a board-certified Calibrate doctor (where you’ll discuss your lab results and health history), your Medical Team will prescribe a GLP-1 that’s medically appropriate for you.

 How long does the approval process typically take?